 Its resources help educational establishments implement the e-safety policies and procedures, IT infrastructure and support schools need, as well as helping schools and colleges develop "a trained workforce who are confident in online safety, identifying and responding to concerns".

-Research conducted by Internet Matters five years ago revealed that more and more children between six and 16 were going online without their parents' oversight.
+According to research by Internet Matters, more and more children between six and 16 are going online without their parents' oversight.
 Most parents said they didn't always monitor how their children were using the web, despite anxieties about unregulated screen time for youngsters, and the unintended consequences.

-The availability of hardware, such as laptops and tablets, and the increased role these play in essential activities such as work and study, is one key reason why children are browsing the internet more and more without supervision.
-Smartphones, which are as powerful as desktop machines, are universal, including among teenagers, and youngsters are able to carry devices wherever they wish.
+The availability of hardware, such as laptops and tablets, and the increased role these play in essential activities such as work and study, is one key reason why children are increasingly browsing the internet without supervision.

-Another reason is the heightening acceptance of children owning their own electronic devices, something that perhaps wouldn't have been possible as soon as 30 years ago.
-It's now much more common for younger people to take a more independent approach to their online activity.
-Sadly, however, large swathes of the internet are categorically not child-friendly and leave children exposed to risks and dangerous content.
+Another reason is the heightening acceptance of children owning their own electronic devices.
+It's now common for younger people to take a more independent approach to their online activity.
+Unfortunately, large swathes of the internet are categorically not child-friendly, and unless proactive measures are put in place by guardians, children can be left exposed to risks and dangerous content.

 Teaching e-safety in schools